waynewu6250/My-Sample-Projects/4.CV/Cell_Counting/README.md

 ## 2. Method

-In this project we will mainly perform our tasks on two fully-connected neural networks: U-Net and Fully Convolutional Regression Networks.
+In this project we will mainly perform our tasks on two fully convolutional neural networks: U-Net and Fully Convolutional Regression Networks.
 The key idea is first to obtain a density map by applying a convolution with a Gaussian kernel of annotated images.
 Then we train a fully convolutional network to map an image to a density map, which can be later integrated to get the number of objects.

 The two FCN papers are as follows: